CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 Here is an example of LDAP structure in OpenLDAP:
 ![](https://i.imgur.com/6nNTW0X.png)

-Based on the above structure, add the following section in the `/opt/tomcat/ccpd-config.yml` file (noted above):
+Based on the above structure, add the following section in the `/opt/tomcat/ccpd-config.yml` file (noted above) indented under the `grails` like below:

 	---
-	grails:
 		plugin:
 			springsecurity:
 				providerNames: ['ldapAuthProvider','rememberMeAuthenticationProvider','restAuthenticationProvider','anonymousAuthenticationProvider']